thejacobhardman/Tic-Tac-Toe/README.md

 This is a simple Tic-Tac-Toe game where you can either play against a computer opponent or against a human opponent.
 (Online multiplayer is not supported)

 The AI is designed to be smart but not unbeatable.
-It will react to simple game logic but advanced strategies will easily defeat.
+It will react to simple game logic but advanced strategies will easily defeat it.
 However, take care not to underestimate it.
 It has already surprised a few people.

 As always make sure that you have all of the program assets in the same folder as the Tic-Tac-Toe.py file.